noscai/senior-frontend-engineer-application/README.md

 ### Task Description for Senior Frontend Developer

 #### Overview
 You will be tasked with creating the admin interface for managing anamnesis forms within the ClinicOS system.
 This interface will include features for listing, creating, updating, and deleting anamnesis forms, sections, and questions.
 You will use Vite, React, TailwindCSS, and TypeScript, along with specific libraries for handling drag-and-drop functionality and table displays.
+Additionally, you will implement unit tests and end-to-end tests using Playwright.

 #### Technologies and Libraries
 - **Vite** for building the application